BorgwardtLab/AutoGraph/README.md

 This repository implements AutoGraph presented in the following paper:

 >Dexiong Chen, Markus Krimmel, and Karsten Borgwardt.
-[Flatten Graphs as Sequences: Transformers are Scalable Graph Generators][1], Preprint 2025.
+[Flatten Graphs as Sequences: Transformers are Scalable Graph Generators][1], NeurIPS 2025.

 **TL;DR**: A scalable autoregressive model for attributed graph generation using decoder-only transformers